-If your home is at risk of foreclosure, the problem must be tackled at once and with the utmost care — one wrong move could spell disaster.
-However, by taking the proper steps, this disaster can often be averted.
-If your home is at risk of foreclosure, don’t start packing—take action!
-A few things you can do to save your home include:
+If your home is at risk of foreclosure, the problem must be taken care of immediately and with the utmost care.
+By taking the proper steps, this situation can often be averted.
+If your home is at risk of foreclosure, a few things you can do to save your home include:

 A mortgage modification is an option which allows a homeowner to renegotiate their mortgage.
 It allows a person or family to catch up on any arrearages or reduce your interest rate.
 Oftentimes, during successful mortgage modification, you are able to reduce your overall monthly mortgage payment or reduce the interest rate on your mortgage.
 We know that this can be a stressful and time-consuming process, so it’s important to have an experienced team walk you through the mortgage modification process.